iJCLEE/iJCLEE/README.md

 # 👋 Greetings!
 I’m_> JCLEE, welcome to my portfolio!
-"Everything I share in here is completely free of charge"
+"Every app or project I share in here is completely free of charge"

 🔒 Cybersecurity Enthusiast & IT Specialist
 📸 Photo & 🎬 Video Editor